suryansh204/fraud-detection-de-project/README.md

 - Transaction types: `PAYMENT`, `TRANSFER`, `CASH_OUT`, `DEBIT`, `CASH_IN`
 - Target variable: `isFraud` (1 if fraudulent)

-**Note:** In simulated fraud cases, balances are inconsistent (transactions are canceled in the simulation).
-Therefore, balance fields aren’t reliable features for predicting `isFraud`.

 The dataset presents a challenging class imbalance, requiring appropriate sampling or modeling techniques.